 4. Poses Weather Problems

 If exposed to a higher level one could develop permanent skin problems like argyria.
-There is no set standard for the amount of silver one can come into contact with, which even makes the impact riskier as they are unknown.
+Unfortunately, there is no clear minimum for the amount of silver one can come into contact with, which even makes the impact riskier as they are unknown.